 For daily updates – check http://redbackmarketreport.wordpress.com/

-ETF: SLF – DAILY
+ETF: SLF – WEEKLY

 SLF is the tracking stock for the Property Sector.

 SLF was up this week, 0.53%.
 It’s clawed back into the rising channel and is now at major overhead resistance.
 This could get interesting next week.